Ictinia mississippiensis

 Taxonomy: No subspecies are recognized (Gill et al 2022).

-Changes Since 2000: Expansion of the breeding range into Nebraska has been slow; breeding locations have increased in number, although some are short-lived.
-Migrants are reported more often statewide, especially in fall, reflecting increasing numbers of dispersers north of Nebraska; there is a noted northward post-breeding dispersal in Kansas (Thompson et al 2011).
+Changes Since 2000: Expansion of the breeding range into Nebraska has been slow; breeding locations have increased in number, more rapidly in the 2020s, mostly in and south of the North Platte and Platte river valleys.
+Migrants are reported more often, especially in fall, reflecting increasing numbers of dispersers north of Nebraska; there is a noted northward post-breeding dispersal in Kansas (Thompson et al 2011).

 Spring: May 3, 4, 5 <<<>>> summer